im-ashish00/custom-react-hooks/README.md

 - It restricts the function calls for performance boost.
 - If anything changes within the delay period it resets the timer and holds on to calling a callback.

+#### useUpdateEffect
+- Works the same as useEffect but it doesn't run on the first call.